Zilliqa/zilliqa-developer/README.md

 `./local_scripts/rebuild_image.sh`

-A image named `zilliqa-isolated-server:1.0` will be created on your local docker registry
+An image named `zilliqa-isolated-server:1.0` will be created on your local docker registry

 ## Preparing the Persistence
 1) If you know the mainnet bucket id that you're using, run the following: